-At Zapier, we've formalized communications about what we're working on with two things: a Minutes document from each of our team meetings that outlines our goals for each week, and a Friday Update post that covers which of those goals we actually accomplished.
-Each of those live in Async—an in-house tool that gives everyone a set place to write anything they need to share with the entire team, and forces us to "work in public."
+At Zapier, we've formalized communications about what we're working on with a Friday update post that lists our top priority for the week and what progress we made on it.
+Each of those live in Async—an in-house tool that gives everyone a set place to write anything they need to share with the entire team and forces us to "work in public."

 His solution was to have a coding partner, someone he'd bounce ideas off of and check in with about project progress.
 Work together, even if there is a time gap, and you'll find that the old adage "two are better than one" is still true.

 If you travel the world frequently, knowing which a time zone you're in relative to GMT is crucial—and it's also important if you're working with a distributed team.
-Knowing the difference between Eastern, Central, Mountain and Pacific time alone isn't enough anymore.
-You'll need to know the new year starts in Japan, which times of the day you're colleague in London will be awake, and the times you're most likely to get support tickets from your Australian customers.
+Knowing the difference between Eastern, Central, Mountain, and Pacific time alone isn't enough anymore.
+You'll need to know which times of the day your colleague in London will be awake, and the times you're most likely to get support tickets from your Australian customers.

 Slack, for instance, lists each team member's time zone, how many hours that is from your local time, and that person's current local time whenever you click their name.
 That's an easy way to double-check before expecting an immediate reply.
-Or, if you attempt to message everyone in a group, Slack lets you know it's late for some people before you hit "send."
+Or, if you attempt to message everyone in a group, Slack can let you know it's late for some people before you hit send.